Short Hills, New Jersey: 20th century

 In 1944, the Hartshorn family also donated Crescent Park to the township of Millburn, directly across from the station, with the stipulation that the park always remain open to the public.

 After 17 houses were erected, Hartshorn turned his attention to other common elements, including a music hall, which later became the Short Hills Racquets Club.

 Stewart Hartshorn died in 1937 at the age of 97.
 His daughter Cora survived him, wrote her own history of the hamlet, and helped establish the Arboretum that bears her name.

 In 1968, Temple B'nai Jeshurun relocated from Newark to a 21 acres site in Short Hills.
 It is the oldest Reform Jewish congregation in New Jersey and, with 1,100 member families, was one of the largest Jewish congregations in the state at the time of the move.
 Most of the property was purchased from Congressman Robert Kean, father of future New Jersey governor Thomas Kean.
-The land had originally been given to Kean's family by King George III of the United Kingdom.
+The land had originally been given to Kean's family by King George III.

 In 1975, the Millburn-Short Hills Historical Society was formed in conjunction with the American Bicentennial celebrations.
 The opening of the Kearny Connection in 1996, establishing direct rail service to Penn Station in Midtown Manhattan, enhanced real-estate values immensely.